-Disclose whether or not the Board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
+(a) Disclose whether or not the Board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe the process used for the assessments.
 If assessments are not regularly conducted, describe how the Board satisfies itself that it, its committees, and individual directors are performing effectively.

 The Board satisfies itself that the Board, its committees, and its individual directors are performing effectively by conducting informal assessments from time to time.
+These informal assessments generally occur either during strategic planning or in-camera board sessions and occur in a general discussion format.